 In order to do so, you have to use the battery for 5-10 minutes.
 Do not overuse it as it will drain the battery and hence lower its voltage value.

 Once the battery is used for a few minutes, the high amount of current and the voltage stabilizes in the cells of the battery.

 You can buy a multimeter from any battery store or you can borrow it from someone if you don’t feel like putting extra money into it.

 Now, when you have got the multimeter in your hands, you will notice two different cords/wires.

-One with red color and the other one with black color.
+One with red in color and the other one with black in color.
 Now do not get confused.
 The red color needs to be connected with the positive terminal of the battery and the black color with the negative terminal of the battery.

 You shall be connecting it in the right manner.